Visiting a needle and syringe service (needle exchange)

-Anyone who injects drugs can get free, new equipment (kit or works) from a needle exchange.
+Anyone who injects drugs can get free, new equipment (kit or works) from a needle and syringe service.

 Using new, sterile injecting equipment helps keep you safe from infections, wounds and abscesses.